accellera-official/systemc/docs/DEVELOPMENT.md

 (including a target milestone), and preferably a responsible person is assigned.

 ## Changelog

+* 2024-02-19
+  * fix typos
+  * update names of references
+  * links replaced by https where possible

 * v3.0 (2024-02-16)
   * Update explanation and use model of public and private repositories